surbeym/Calculator-Homework/README.md

  | div                                              	| /      	|
  | let                                              	| #      	|

- This will allow to trigger actions just by parsing a single character.
+ This will allow the calculator to trigger actions just by parsing a single character.
  The string is parsed left to right.
 Using the stacks and maps approach means we only parse the string as far as calculating the operations once.
 There are also other parsings done during validation, but they are also one pass only.
 Therefore the space is O(XN) or in the end O(N).